UniversalDependencies/docs/_say/feat/Aspect.md

 ### <a name="Inch">`Inch`</a>: inchoative

-Zaar: The inchoative marks a change of state or the beginning of a process.
+Zaar: The inchoative marks the beginning of a process.
+It can also change the lexical meaning of a verb from a state verb to a process verb (e.g. from 'sit' to 'sit down').
 It is expressed by the post-verbal particle _ni_.

 #### Example

-TODO
+- _ín yǎː gàmá ʃaɣndí < tə̀ tsə̌tn <b>ni</b> //= tə̀ ʧòpʃí //= tə̀ lyàː lyáːwàːsə̀n //_ "If they have finished cooking, they sit down, they wash and they rest."

 ### <a name="Imp">`Imp`</a>: imperfective

-Beja: The imperfective marks an unbounded process or state, seen from the point of view of its unfolding and not as a bounded or completed event.
+Zaar: The imperfective marks an unbounded process or state, seen from the point of view of its unfolding and not as a bounded or completed event.
 It can be used in any temporal context, past, present or future.

 #### Example